Taylor Swift ticket trouble prompts Senate hearing

 “I look forward to exercising our Subcommittee’s oversight authority to ensure that anticompetitive mergers and exclusionary conduct are not crippling an entertainment industry already struggling to recover from pandemic lockdowns,” he explained.

-Last week’s massive turnout online crashed the website.
+The massive turnout for the presale event crashed Ticketmaster’s website last week.
 Ticketmaster revealed it wasn’t able to handle the large number of fans logging in.
 Due to the record number, the site had to cancel general public sales, leaving many fans in the dust.

 Swift broke her silence on the issue saying “it’s really difficult for me to trust an outside entity with these relationships and loyalties, and excruciating for me to just watch mistakes happen with no recourse.”